PranavUttarkar/DatathonCaseClosed/README.md

 *   Look for the `send_move` function.
 Inside, you will find a section marked with comments: `# --- YOUR CODE GOES HERE ---`.
 This is where you should add your code to decide which move to make based on the current game state.
 *   Your agent can return moves in the format `"DIRECTION"` (e.g., `"UP"`, `"DOWN"`, `"LEFT"`, `"RIGHT"`) or `"DIRECTION:BOOST"` (e.g., `"UP:BOOST"`) to use a speed boost.

+## Our Agent Strategy (Hamiltonian + Flood-Fill Heuristic)

+This repository’s `agent.py` implements a modular, high-coverage strategy that combines a Hamiltonian serpentine cycle with a safety-first heuristic fallback.
+The goal is to systematically traverse the board and fill as many cells as possible while minimizing crash risk and head-on collisions.

+### Key Ideas
+- Hamiltonian serpentine cycle: A precomputed path that visits every cell exactly once in a snaking pattern across rows.
+If the next cell on this cycle is available and not the opposite of our current direction, we follow it.
+This tends to maximize coverage and keep our trail orderly.
+- Flood-fill fallback: When the cycle is blocked or following it would be risky, we evaluate the remaining safe directions using a scoring function based on reachable empty area after the move, distance from the opponent’s head, a bonus for continuing straight (to avoid jitter), and a cycle-continuity bonus.
+- Selective boost usage: We only use a BOOST if it safely and clearly increases our score beyond a threshold; otherwise, we conserve boosts.

+### Components at a Glance
+- Torus normalization: All coordinates wrap around the edges (`width` and `height`).
+- Direction inference: We infer current direction from the last two trail positions accounting for wrap.
+- Hamiltonian successor map: For each cell, compute its “next” neighbor in a serpentine cycle.
+- Reachable-area estimator: A fast BFS (flood fill) to count empty cells reachable after a candidate move.
+- Scoring: `score = area*10 + distance_to_opponent*2 + straight_bonus + cycle_bonus + boost_penalty`.
+Deaths are very heavily penalized.

+### Pseudocode
+1. Read state, locate our head, compute `current_dir` and the Hamiltonian successor map.
+2. If the next cell on the cycle is free and not opposite to `current_dir`, follow it (no boost by default).
+3. Else, evaluate all non-opposite directions:
+    - Simulate occupying that next cell (and second step if boosting),
+    - If safe, compute reachable area via BFS and distance to opponent head (with torus),
+    - Add small straight and cycle continuity bonuses; penalize boost slightly.
+4. Choose the move with the highest score.
+Use BOOST only if its score beats the best non-boost by a clear margin.

+### Why This Works
+- The cycle provides a low-computation, high-coverage plan when uncontested.
+- The heuristic safely deviates when necessary to avoid traps and preserve future mobility.
+- Conservative boost policy reduces accidental over-commit into tight spaces.

+## SWOT Analysis

+### Strengths
+- High coverage: Serpentine cycle tends to visit all cells without crossing the trail.
+- Safe fallback: Flood-fill ensures we prefer moves that keep future options open.
+- Torus-aware: Correct handling of wrap-around for direction, distances, and reachability.
+- Modular design: Easy to tune scoring weights and swap components.

+### Weaknesses
+- Determinism can be exploited: A strong opponent may learn our cycle-following pattern.
+- Local heuristic: Flood-fill looks only one (or two with boost) steps ahead before area estimation; it’s not a full game tree search.
+- Boost conservatism: May miss rare opportunities where aggressive boosts create winning partitions.

+### Opportunities
+- Opponent modeling: Predict opponent head trajectory and penalize risky head-on lines more precisely.
+- Territory partitioning: Intentionally steer to split the board and secure a larger isolated region.
+- Adaptive boost policy: Detect long safe corridors and spend boosts to capitalize.
+- Caching: Memoize repeated flood-fill evaluations for identical local configurations.

+### Threats
+- Adversarial agents designed to break cycles early or force narrow corridors.
+- Time constraints: More sophisticated lookahead or RL policies risk timeouts under strict per-move limits.
+- Platform constraints: CPU-only libraries and Docker image limits restrict heavier models.

 #### `requirements.txt`
 **This file lists your agent's Python dependencies.**